Reconciling Latent Variables and Networks: Exploring and extending the Psychometric-Toolbox

+In recent years, statistical methodologies associated with "network psychometrics" or "the network approach" \parencite{Borsboom.2021.NetworkPsychometrics, Borsboom.2022.NetworkPsychometrics, Isvoranu.2022.NetworkPsychometrics} have expanded the psychometric toolbox most notably in the form of the Gaussian Graphical Model (GGM) and Ising Model (IM).
+But rather than replacing traditional latent variable approaches such as Structural Equation Modeling (SEM) and Item Response Theory (IRT), these models should ideally be viewed as complementary, particularly because it has been shown that from a purely statistical perspective they are closely related and, in some cases, even equivalent \parencite{Golino.2017.EGA, Epskamp.2017.LNM-RNM, Marsman.2018.IRT-Ising, Wang.2021, vanBork.2021, Waldorp.2022}.

-\paragraph{Initial Motivation} In recent years, the pressing necessity for more individual-level (idiographic) research in psychology has been stressed \parencite{Molenaar.2004.IdiographicPsy, Piccirillo.2019.IdiographicPsy, Chow.2024.IdiographicPsy, Borsboom.2024}.
-This of course also implies a more dynamic picture of constructs and therefore the need for time-series data.
-With the increasing feasibility of Ambulatory Assessment (AA; \cite{Trull.2014.AA}) protocols\footnote{also Experience Sampling Methods (ESMs), or Ecological Momentary Assessments (EMAs)}, a method for collecting Intensive Longitudinal Data (ILD; \cite{Hamaker.2025.ILD}), the need for developing appropriate statistical models to analyze such high-dimensional data is critical.
-Modeling frameworks for doing so have been developed in psychometrics over the last couple of years mostly in the form of dynamic latent variable models \parencite{Asparouhov.2018.DSEM, Asparouhov.2017.DLCA, Kelava.2019.NDLC-SEM}.
-Moreover, in the last two decades, statistical models associated with "network psychometrics" (or "the network approach"; \cite{Borsboom.2021.NetworkPsychometrics, Borsboom.2022.NetworkPsychometrics, Isvoranu.2022.NetworkPsychometrics, Sweet.2025}) also added to the psychometric-toolbox, including extensions to the time-series domain \parencite{Epskamp.2018.GMM-GVAR, Epskamp.2020.panel/ts-lvgvar}.
-In addition to previously noted relations between latent variable and network models mostly in the cross-sectional domain \parencite{Wang.2021, Marsman.2018.IRT-Ising, Epskamp.2017.LNM-RNM, vanBork.2021, Waldorp.2022}, similarities between dynamic latent variable models \parencite{Kelava.2019.NDLC-SEM} and network models for time-series data \parencite{Epskamp.2020.panel/ts-lvgvar} have been recognized.
-This prompted an exploratory literature search for more relations between statistical models, which eventually resulted in the diagram shown in Figure \ref{fig:ModelDiagram}.
+In addition to that, at the conceptual level, the critical necessity for more individual-level (idiographic) research in psychology has been stressed \parencite{Molenaar.2004.IdiographicPsy, Piccirillo.2019.IdiographicPsy, Chow.2024.IdiographicPsy, Borsboom.2024.IdiographicPsy,}, which necessarily implies a dynamic understanding of constructs and therefore the need for time-series data.
+And with the increasing feasibility of Ambulatory Assessment (AA; \cite{Trull.2014.AA}) protocols\footnote{also Experience Sampling Methods (ESMs), or Ecological Momentary Assessments (EMAs)}, a method for collecting Intensive Longitudinal Data (ILD; \cite{Hamaker.2025.ILD}), the need for developing appropriate statistical models to analyze such high-dimensional data is critical.
+Modeling frameworks for doing so have been developed in psychometrics mostly in the form of dynamic latent variable models \parencite{Asparouhov.2018.DSEM, Asparouhov.2017.DLCA, Kelava.2019.NDLC-SEM}, but the network approach has been extended to the time-series domain as well \parencite{Epskamp.2018.GMM-GVAR, Epskamp.2020.panel/ts-lvgvar}.
+And here again, similarities between latent variable models \parencite{Kelava.2019.NDLC-SEM} and network models \parencite{Epskamp.2020.panel/ts-lvgvar} have been recognized.